DrTorte/dynamic-variables/README.md

 # dynamic-variables
-An example of how to dynamically update variables using Dynamic Configuration, with an arbitrary value
+An example of how to dynamically update variables using Dynamic Configuration, with an arbitrary value.

 ## How it works